 Due to the usually larger project size, commercial painting requires more painters to meet timelines.
 Because residential painting typically has a smaller scope, it doesn’t require as many painters onsite.

 3. Equipment, Tools, And Materials

 Residential painting projects only require common painting tools and materials.
-These include paintbrushes, painting trays, rollers, drop cloths, and step ladders.
+These include paintbrushes, painting trays, rollers, drop cloths, step and rolling ladders.